-The Queenstown, Clutha and Invercargill property markets continue to attract investors from home and abroad.
-Many are motivated by Queenstown’s ‘quality of life’ aspects and others by the way the investment numbers stack up so attractively.
+The Clutha and Invercargill property markets continue to attract investors from home and abroad.
+Many are motivated by New Zealand's ‘quality of life’ aspects and others by the way the investment numbers stack up so attractively.
 For investors in Southland and Otago, the sale prices mean an affordable opportunity to step onto the property ladder, with rental income often taking care of the mortgage.
 Whatever your motivation for choosing to invest in and spend time in the South of New Zealand we wish you many happy returns to this beautiful place that many of us are lucky enough to call home.

 Australian and Overseas investors

 Buying property here is the same as investing anywhere, and for certain circumstances, the ‘Overseas Investment Office’ has a number of procedures to ensure it all runs smoothly.
 We recommend you check if the OIO rules apply to you and your investment, and in that case it’s worth enlisting a legal professional to help you get through the paperwork.